2022-2023 Diversity Plan

 Departmental history and context

-The Department of Kinesiology and Health Sciences (KHS) has historically promoted diversity, which the Arts & Sciences defines “as encompassing differences in age, cultural identity, ethnicity, gender, faith, neurological make up (neurodiversity), geographic background, military experience (veterans), political and ideological perspectives, race, sexual orientation, and social and economic status.”
-The KHS Department has always been a welcome haven for athletes and the diverse range of students who are interested in studying human movement, human performance and human health.
-Because of its focus on health and human movement, it has been uniquely able to address issues of physiological diversity from a range of ideological and instructional perspectives that have embraced difference and diversity.
-Even since the 1980s, when Athletics and Physical Education parted company to pursue their own agendas, the academic liberal arts study of health and human movement has fostered a symbiotic relationship between the study of the human body, performance and intellectual analysis that supports diversity, particularly relating to climate and campus resources, curriculum development and student recruitment, retention and support.
+The Department of Kinesiology has historically promoted diversity, which the Arts & Sciences defines “as encompassing differences in age, cultural identity, ethnicity, gender, faith, neurological make up (neurodiversity), geographic background, military experience (veterans), political and ideological perspectives, race, sexual orientation, and social and economic status.”
+The Kinesiology Department has always been a welcome haven for athletes and the diverse range of students who are interested in studying human movement, human performance and human health.
+Because of its focus on various aspects of human health, it has been uniquely able to address issues of physiological diversity from a range of ideological and instructional perspectives that have embraced difference and diversity.
+Since the 1980s, when Athletics and Physical Education parted company to pursue their own agendas, the academic liberal arts study of health and human movement has fostered a symbiotic relationship between the study of the human body, performance and intellectual analysis that supports diversity, particularly relating to climate and campus resources, curriculum development and student recruitment, retention and support.

-The KHS Department endorses and has followed the Arts and Sciences policy that: “We seek to support diversity in four domains: climate and campus resources; curriculum; faculty recruitment, hiring and retention; student recruitment, retention and support.
+The Kinesiology Department endorses and has followed the Arts and Sciences policy that: “We seek to support diversity in four domains: climate and campus resources; curriculum; faculty recruitment, hiring and retention; student recruitment, retention and support.
 We embrace open inquiry and welcome individuals, perspectives, and ideas that reflect the heterogeneity of the United States and the world.”
-Through the study of health and human movement we have provided a welcoming climate through the years that embraces students from all backgrounds in liberal arts and pre-professional foci, even as these have expanded from athletics, teacher education, wellness and a comprehensive activity program to premed, public health and allied health concentrations within our major.
-Our curriculum has always reflected this welcoming climate, from Adapted Physical Education thirty years ago that focused on how to overcome physiological challenges in the K-12 physical education classroom to courses today that focus on biomechanical, physiological and philosophical dimensions of health and human movement.
+Through the study of various aspects of human health, we have provided a welcoming climate through the years that embraces students from all backgrounds in liberal arts and pre-professional foci, even as these have expanded from athletics, teacher education, wellness and a comprehensive activity program to premed, public health and allied health concentrations within our major.
+Our curriculum has always reflected this welcoming climate, from Adapted Physical Education thirty years ago that focused on how to overcome physiological challenges in the K-12 physical education classroom to courses today that focus on biomechanical, physiological and population dimensions of human health and movement.
 Just as we contributed to all but one of the domains of the General Education Requirements in recent decades (GER 4 History), we have embraced the new COLL requirements in its entirety into our rapidly evolving curriculum.
-We have intentionally engaged our students in classes and experiences that are designed to foster diversity through open inquiry and reflect heterogeneity in the USA such as issues in health, health ethics and philosophy and in international settings, such as global health, and study abroad experiences that range from research to targeted activities for underserved populations in Kenya and Nicaragua.
+We have intentionally engaged our students in classes and experiences that are designed to foster diversity through open inquiry and reflect heterogeneity in the USA such as issues in health, health ethics and public health and in international settings, such as global health, and study abroad experiences that range from research to targeted activities for underserved international populations.

-The fact that our student body has grown exponentially: a tenfold increase from a handful of majors in the 1980s to 125 graduates in May 2018, represents a departmental focus on student recruitment and retention.
-This growth reflects curricular diversification that has been targeted to attract students from all walks of life who are interested in health and human movement and provides an inclusive nexus for health sciences into the concepts of the moving human body from premedical and public health perspectives.
+The fact that our student body has grown exponentially: a tenfold increase from a handful of majors in the 1980s to 120 graduates in May 2022, represents a departmental focus on student recruitment and retention.
+This growth reflects curricular diversification that has been targeted to attract students from all walks of life who are interested in various aspects of human health and provides an inclusive nexus for health sciences into the concepts of the moving human body from premedical and public health perspectives.
 The recent expansion of the public health faculty by the hiring of three female professors (two tenure eligible including one ethnic minority and one non-tenure-eligible) has enhanced diversity of the climate and curriculum because of the very nature of public health analysis with its emphasis upon group disparities, global initiatives and social justice.

-Statistics drawn from a 10-year period (2008-2018) indicate that our students and full-time faculty have become much more diverse in that period.
-The profile of the 2018 graduating class of 125 students attests to this diversity in that it included 92 women and 50 minority students.
-Similarly the faculty have become much more diverse in recent years; in 2018 females outnumber males in the full-time faculty for the first time since the dissolution of our precursor the Women’s Physical Education department over 30 years ago (although three of the seven female faculty are currently in non-tenure eligible positions).
+University-wide statistics show that the percentage of African-American students in our department is more than double that of the university as a whole (17% vs. 7%, respectively). similarly the faculty have become much more diverse in recent years; in 2018 females outnumbered males in the full-time faculty for the first time since the dissolution of our precursor the Women’s Physical Education department over 30 years ago (although four of the eight female faculty are currently in non-tenure eligible positions).
 Similarly, the department has historically sought to hire faculty from ethnic minorities and has been successful on two occasions, most recently in the hire of a distinguished African professor in 2017.
+Moreover, form a post-doctoral program only recently enacted via a competitive national program, we have been able to employ another faculty member who is native African.

-Climate: The Kinesiology & Health Sciences Department has a track record of providing a welcoming environment and a history of tackling important issues of inclusiveness including the inclusion of women and minorities in athletics and the promotion of health and physical activity for diverse populations.
+Climate: The Kinesiology Department has a track record of providing a welcoming environment and a history of tackling important issues of inclusiveness such as the inclusion of women and minorities in athletics and the promotion of health and physical activity for diverse populations.
 Therefore, the department seeks to continue this climate of diversity and inclusiveness by encouraging faculty to stay abreast of College-wide policies and practices concerning diversity.
 All faculty members will also exercise sensitivity regarding changes in dates/times of scheduled exams and papers in light of religious, or foreign national holidays.
 Students will be informed that they should feel free to contact any of their professors for extra help, to explain personal issues that may be affecting academic performance, or to ask for advice and assistance.
 Also, physical variables will be considered.
-For example, building (Adair Hall) accessibility for persons with disability is being enhanced with the provision of an elevator system to reach all floors of the departmental building, and a permanent ramp to be used to enter the main entrance of Adair from the sidewalk is also being constructed.
-Another building project now ongoing will be making adjustments to the building’s rest rooms making them all fully compliant with ADA (American Disabilities Act) standards.
-In another dimension of improving climate, all of our syllabi will be required to add the College’s standard statement on diversity.
+For example, building (Adair Hall) accessibility for persons with disability has recently been enhanced with the provision of an elevator system to reach all floors of the departmental building, and a permanent ramp to be used to enter the main entrance of Adair from the sidewalk is also being constructed.
+Another building project recently completed involved making adjustments to the building’s rest rooms leaving them all fully compliant with ADA (American Disabilities Act) standards.
+In another dimension of improving climate, all of our syllabi have been required to add the College’s standard statement on diversity.

 Faculty Recruitment, Hiring, and Retention

-The Kinesiology & Health Sciences department recognizes the current make-up of the faculty and seeks to increase faculty diversity moving forward including special attention to the proper balance of TE and NTE faculty as well as diversity of teaching styles which appeal to the increasingly diverse student population.
+The Kinesiology Department recognizes the current make-up of the faculty and seeks to increase faculty diversity moving forward including special attention to the proper balance of TE and NTE faculty as well as diversity of teaching styles which appeal to the increasingly diverse student population.
 We will seek to ensure that candidate pools of applicants for new faculty positions will include members that reflect the diversity of our student population.
-Once hired, the department will doing everything in its power to allow a newly hired faculty member to succeed, thus increasing diversity, as well as to take steps necessary to retain that faculty member.
+Once hired, the department will do everything in its power to allow a newly hired faculty member to succeed, thus increasing diversity, as well as to take steps necessary to retain that faculty member.

 Student Recruitment, Retention, and Support

-The Kinesiology & Health Sciences department recognizes the current diversity of the students within the department while seeking to maintain that diversity and increase diversity in other areas by maintaining a climate that encourages inclusiveness and diversity as indicated above as well as by addressing issues of diversity within our curriculum.
+The Kinesiology Department recognizes the current diversity of the students within the department while seeking to maintain that diversity and increase diversity in other areas by maintaining a climate that encourages inclusiveness and diversity as indicated above as well as by addressing issues of diversity within our curriculum.
 In addition, the department will seek to involve students in this process through the Majors Club and by student representation on the Diversity Committee.

-- Diversity Committee - A newly formed K&HS Department Diversity Committee to be comprised of diverse individuals that represent K&HS faculty, staff and students.
-The department chair will solicit faculty and staff volunteers for the committee in spring of 2018, and will select members from among the volunteers, with a total membership of at least three.
+- Diversity Committee - A newly reviewed and re-formed Kinesiology Department Diversity Committee to be comprised of diverse individuals that represent departmental faculty, staff and students.
+This process of renewal and replacement of committee members occurred in the fall 2021, but may need to be re-visited upon the hiring of a number of new faculty members in the near future with a total membership of at least three.
 This constituency will be discussed among the entire faculty and ultimately approved at the August departmental retreat.
-These faculty and staff members on the Committee will coordinate with the department chair to develop procedures for soliciting and selecting additional student members in the early fall of 2018.
+These faculty and staff members on the Committee will coordinate with the department chair to develop procedures for soliciting and selecting additional student members in the early fall of 2022.
 This committee will serve as liaison between the department chair, the W&M Office of Diversity and Equal Opportunity, and the departmental community at large.
-The committee will be explicitly charged with reviewing current departmental policies and practices to determine whether they support the goals outlined in this Diversity Action Plan (DAP), and to develop a DAP explicitly geared for the Department of Kinesiology & Health Sciences.
-The committee, which will meet initially once a month, will recommend development or revision of policies and practices that will help to ensure progress towards achievement of the goals outlined here, and identification of appropriate mechanisms to report progress to the chair.
+The committee will be explicitly charged with reviewing current departmental policies and practices to determine whether they support the goals outlined in this Diversity Action Plan (DAP), and to develop a DAP explicitly geared for the Department of Kinesiology.
+The committee, which will meet initially once a semester, will recommend developmental revision of policies and practices that will help to ensure progress towards achievement of the goals outlined here, and identification of appropriate mechanisms to report progress to the chair.
 The committee will work closely with the chair and have wide latitude in helping to create and maintain the best possible environment in which diversity can thrive.

 - Annual Report - The Diversity Committee will generate an annual report assessing progress in the areas of diversity outlined in this plan, i.e., Climate, Curriculum, Faculty Recruitment, Hiring, and Retention as well as Student Recruitment, Retention, and Support.
 This report will then be shared with all members of the faculty will be the topic of discussion at one of our regularly scheduled departmental meetings.